mcanad4/python-challenge/README.md

 # python-challenge

-Code is loaded in the instructions/resource folders for PyBank and PyPoll using Jupyter Notebook
+Code is loaded in the instructions/PyBank/resource and instructions/PyPoll/resource folders using Jupyter Notebook